 Dr Richard May's research is primarily focused on communication interventions for individuals with intellectual disabilities, derived stimulus relations, verbal behaviour, and the mechanisms underlying the placebo response.

-James conducts research in associative, causal, relational and relational learning, and how these processes are implicated in clinical psychology and mental health.
+Dr James Greville conducts research in associative, causal, relational and relational learning, and how these processes are implicated in clinical psychology and mental health.
 Initially based in a cognitive science approach, James’ research has since developed a more applied and clinically-oriented focus.
 In particular, James has a passionate interest in how psychological principles can be used to help people overcome behavioural problems such as anxiety and addiction.

 His research interests include: